 We are preparing a letter to the Executive Member for Planning & Transport on Bracknell Forest Council and working with the Residents of Old Bracknell West in order to demand that the Council listens to residents concerns and put this to a proper consultation.
 We’re also demanding that the Council answers a very basic set of questions in order to provide clarity to all of the residents who live in the streets that run along Downshire Way.

-THE MAJOR CONCERNS
+THE KEY CONCERNS

 * Noise: Noise generated both as a result of the works and the added noise from the dual carriageway.